Fact Sheet I4

 Premier James Munro tabled the petition in Parliament on 29 September 1891.
 The petitioners believed that ‘Women should Vote on Equal terms with Men’ and asked the Assembly to give women the vote.

 The original signature sheets are stuck to a fabric backing, creating a continuous list of signatures almost 260 metres long.
-The petition is stored at the Public Record Office.
+The petition is stored at the Public Record Office and is searchable online.

 Women could not stand for election until 1924.
 The first female candidate for the Assembly was Alicia Katz, who ran as a Labor Party member in the Barwon electorate in 1924.